zonque/AlRide/README.md

 7) Start the server

-To start frab in the development environment simply run
+To start AlRide in the development environment simply run

     bundle exec rails server

-To start frab in the production environment make sure you did not skip step 6 and run:
+To start AlRide in the production environment make sure you did not skip step 6 and run:

     rails server -e production